knpuniversity/symfony/knpu/extra-doctrine-collections/many-to-many-extra-fields.md

 Woh!
 Ok!
 Step back for a second.
 Our `ManyToMany` relationship is now *entirely*
 gone: replaced by 3 entities and 2 classic `ManyToOne` relationships.
-And if you think about, you'll realize that a `ManyToMany` relationship is nothing more than two `ManyToOne` relationships in disguise.
+And if you think about it, you'll realize that a `ManyToMany` relationship is nothing more than two `ManyToOne` relationships in disguise.
 All along, we could have mapped our original setup by creating a "join" `GenusScientist` entity with only `genus` and `user` `ManyToOne` fields.
 A `ManyToMany` relationship is just a convenience layer when